 The Centre is still in the process of being created and established and that is why it doesn't have any planned/targeted activities yet.
 It also doesn't have any staff employed yet.
 According to the plans the Centre is going to be responsible for the counselling system including career planning, studies and psychological counselling.
-According to the students experience there has not been any psychological counselling.
 According to the information provided by the students, just some of them know about the new Centre, part of them have heard about the Placement Centre and Business Incubator and no one has ever been addressed to their services.
 For a fruitful progress of the school it is vital that the new centre will start to function as soon as possible and will start to cover all the activities for which it was created.
-Also, it would be very useful that the activities of the centre will be promoted/shared among all students.
+Also, it would very useful that the activities of the centre will be promoted/shared among all students.